pipetail/terraform/README.md

 Basically just [this](https://www.terraform-best-practices.com/naming)

 - `snake_case` in terraform resource names (no convention for cloud resources names, often we use `camel-case`)
-- don't repeate resource types in names, `resource "aws_route_table" "public_route_table"` is ugly and long
+- don't repeat resource types in names, `resource "aws_route_table" "public_route_table"` is ugly and long

 these are (partially) enforces by `tflint`.